 I have a cousin who I tease because she refused to get rid of a pair of New Balances she owned since her early high school years (she’s 30 and she just recently got rid of them).
 I lovingly nicknamed the shoes her Old Faithfuls.
 The shoes earned this nickname because not only were they in it for the long haul but because she wore them to anything that required movement.
-Hiking, dancing, moving from one apartment to the next, you could guarantee she’d be wearing her Old Faithfuls.
+Hiking, dancing, moving from one apartment to the next, you could guarantee she’d wear her Old Faithfuls.

 I personally think it’s awesome that she could find such a pair of shoes that could make it through hell and high water.
 In fact, I envy her because none of my shoes have my back (or in this case feet) like her Old Faithfuls had hers.

 It was safe to say that this pair of shoes was in her top five, and although they were dependable, they weren’t necessarily good for her or the activities she chose to participate in.

-It’s not always the old worn-out shoes that pose problems for active lifestyles.
+Old worn-out shoes do not always pose problems for active lifestyles.
 Some of the most recent designs, including the popular knits, have been known to put a damper on certain types of exercises.

 So it’s extremely important to know when to replace a pair of shoes, but equally as important to choose the right shoe for your workout.